iterative/dvc.org/content/docs/command-reference/init.md

 ## Description

-DVC works on top of a Git repository by default.
+DVC works best in a Git repository.
 This enables all features, providing the most value.
-It means that `dvc init` (without flags) expects to run in a Git repository root (a `.git/` directory should be present).
+For this reason, `dvc init` (without flags) expects to run in a Git repository root (a `.git/` directory should be present).

 The command [options](#options) can be used to start an alternative workflow for advanced scenarios: